imakumar98/linear-regression-using-gradient-descent-from-scratch/README.md

 Watch this video to clear concept : https://www.youtube.com/watch?v=sDv4f4s2SB8

-Just implement all those equation into python variable and you will get the concept as well.
+Just implement all those equation into python syntax and you will get the concept as well.